Manning Asset Management

 The Fund does not anticipate using leverage and derivatives for speculative purposes.
 The Fund will not seek to use gearing to boost returns.

-Manning Asset Management charges a base fee of 0.5% (for balances of $250,000+) or 0.75% (for balances under $250,000) of the Net Asset Value of the Fund holdings per annum.
+Manning Asset Management charges a base fee of 0.5% of the balance per annum as at the last calendar day of each month.
 In addition, a performance fee of 10% of the Fund’s outperformance (post base fee) of the RBA cash rate calculated on a monthly basis, plus taxes is charged.
-This is subject to a high watermark.
+This is subject to a high watermark and a cost recovery fee of up to 0.18% per annum.

 In addition, there is a buy/sell spread of 0.25%/0.25% charged at time of investment (except for distribution reinvestments).
 This is paid into and retained by the Fund.

-Manning Asset Management may recover expenses directly incurred in managing and administering the Fund (expense recovery).
-Please see Section 10, Fees and Costs of the Information Memorandum for a more detailed explanation.
+Please see Section 8, Fees and Costs of the Information Memorandum for a more detailed explanation.

 Buy/sell spreads are charged on investments (excluding reinvestments of distributions).
 This is to compensate the Fund for its increased holdings of cash during the period taken to invest or redeem.
 Note that the buy/sell spread is retained in the Fund and not paid out as a fee to the Investment Manager.

-Investors receive an investor statement monthly and quarterly distribution statement together with a transaction statement after each transaction and an annual tax statement.
+Investors receive an investor statement monthly and monthly distribution statement together with a transaction statement after each transaction and an annual tax statement.

 What is the Fund’s distribution policy?
 When does the Fund make distributions?
 In what form are these distributions made?